etcadinfinitum/autotuner/index.md

 Our second and final approach to autotuning utilizes an overlap-add approach to istft which utilized the Overlap-add method (pictured in Figure 1).
-This involves essentially aligning the overlapping portions and adding them together.
+This involves essentially aligning the overlapping portions and adding them together, as described by Radiner (1975).
 The ISTFT implementation we used was one we found online ([here](http://www.ee.columbia.edu/~dpwe/e4810/matlab/s24/istft.m) ).

 **TODO: Math from here: https://archive.org/details/theoryapplicatio00rabi/page/63**